MayureshM0re/Kecilin-Person-Detection-/README.md

-Hello, please follow the below instructions to run my code.
+Hello, please kindly read all the instructions.
 Thank you!

-I have trained the dataset using my laptops GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6 .
+I have trained the dataset using my laptop GPU and YOLOv8n NANO model is being used GPU specification: NVIDIA GeForce RTX 3050 Ti 4gb DDR6 .

 The input video I have used is in loop originally it was 11 seconds I have made a loop of to achieve the target of recording more than 2 minutes.

+NOTE : I have recorded the output/demo video using OBS Studio, as the VideoCapture function of OpenCv was causing too much of lag and FPS drop in demo output.

 Pre-requisites to run the code :